ftCommunity/tx-pi/README.md

 Get the latest [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) and install it onto SD card.
 Boot your PI with it and do a few things using raspi-config:

   - Enable networking so the Pi can access the internet
+    - If you need to use WiFi, see [this article](https://thepihut.com/blogs/raspberry-pi-tutorials/83502916-how-to-setup-wifi-on-raspbian-jessie-lite) on how to set up
   - Set the hostname to tx-pi
-  - expand the file system (under advanced options)
+  - Expand the file system (under advanced options)
-  - disable "wait for network" boot option
+  - Disable "wait for network" boot option
+  - You might also want to enable ssh for easier acces to your tx-pi later

-Now download the [setup script](https://raw.githubusercontent.com/harbaum/tx-pi/master/setup/tx-pi-setup.sh) onto your PI and run it.
-It will download and install the display drivers as well as majaor parts of the community firmware.
+Now download the [setup script](https://raw.githubusercontent.com/harbaum/tx-pi/master/setup/tx-pi-setup.sh) onto your PI (at this point, you might be happy to have *ssh*, or more precise, *scp* available) and run it as *sudo*.
+It will download and install the display drivers as well as major parts of the community firmware.

 During display driver installation the pi will reboot and you'll have to start